neyree123/IGME-235/235-project-1-content.md

 ## I.High Concept

-  You have one goal: shoot things and hope you don't die in the process.
+  It's a dress up game with a slight twist.
+What more do you need?
+Unleash your inner fashionista!

 ## II.
 Genre

-    The game will be a simple shoot 'em up in which your main goal is to shoot the enemies before they shoot you.
+    The game will be a dress up simulation.

 ## III.
 Platform

-    This game will first be developed specifically for desktops, and if development goes well and there is a surplus of time, I might focus on a mobile version.
+    This game will first be developed specifically for desktops, and if development goes well and there is a surplus of time, we might focus on a mobile version.

 ## IV.
 Story

     The story is very simple.
-You have a gun and so do your enemies.
-As this is a life or death situation, you want to take them out before they do the same to you.
+Chloe is about to leave to venture into the outside world and needs to get dressed.
+    But like all of her mornings, she is super indecisive and needs your help!

 ## V. Esthetics

     The graphics will revolve around a simple cartoonish style.
-The player and enemies will likely end up being vector images with a simplistic style.
-The sound will also be simplistic and will be focused around the scoring system so that the player is alerted when reaching a certain score.
-If time permits, I might add more simple sound effects to the enemies to alert the player for certain events in the game such as an enemies death or the player being hit.
+Our stylistic inspiration comes from Doki Doki Literature Club.
+The sound will also be simple and will mostly be a simple loop of calm music playing in the background with a few added sound effects when clothes are selected.

 ## VI.
 Gameplay

     Mechanics:
-        The player will use the mouse to navigate their character around the screen, which will be constantly shooting bullets at a set time interval.
-Their goal is to dodge incoming bullets while taking out the enemies with their attacks.
-In addition to dodging bullets, the user can pick up collectible with small buffs such as shooting multiple bullets at once or a short period of invincibility.
+        The player will use the mouse to select from the clothing options provided by dragging and dropping them onto Chloe.
+When finished the player will press a finish button and will be presented with an image of their final product

     Controls:
-        Mouse movement: The player's character will follow the mouse on screen.
+        Mouse Drag and Drop: The player will drag and drop clothing items onto Chloe

     Onboarding:
         The instructions on how to play the game will be displayed on the main menu screen before the game